lucaswang977/webdev-learn-nodejs/best-practices/aria/README.md

 - Web Content Accessibility Guidelines (WCAG)
   - [WCAG 2 at a Glance](https://www.w3.org/WAI/standards-guidelines/wcag/glance/)
   - Perceivable
+    - Provide text alternatives for non-text content.
+    - Provide captions and other alternatives for multimedia.
+    - Create content that can be presented in different ways, including by assistive technologies, without losing meaning.
+    - Make it easier for users to see and hear content.
   - Operable
+    - Make all functionality available from a keyboard.
+    - Give users enough time to read and use content.
+    - Do not use content that causes seizures or physical reactions.
+    - Help users navigate and find content.
+    - Make it easier to use inputs other than keyboard.
   - Understandable
+    - Make text readable and understandable.
+    - Make content appear and operate in predictable ways.
+    - Help users avoid and correct mistakes.
   - Robust
+    - Maximize compatibility with current and future user tools.

 ## Accessibility testing checklist